Date last updated: 24 May 2021

 (d) educational Institutions;

-(e) Governmental bodies including the Accountancy Board, Malta Business Registry and Malta Financial Services Authority;
+(e) Governmental bodies including but not limited to the Malta Financial Services Authority;

-(f) third parties/subcontractors to whom disclosure is required for the performance of the membership including certificate calligraphy supplier, privilege card supplier, IT service providers, the provider of our members’ management system, the provider of the system used for annual general meetings and the providers of other online systems, website hosting and management and cloud storage services;
+(f) third parties/subcontractors to whom disclosure is required for the performance of duties related to studentship including IT service providers, the provider of our students and members’ management system, website hosting and management and cloud storage services;

 (g) professional advisors including auditors, legal advisors if necessary, to establish, exercise or defend MIA legal rights and obtain advice in connection with the running of the operation.
 Personal data may be shared with these advisors as necessary in connection with the services they have been engaged to provide;